 - Log in to your Facebook account.

-- In the top right corner of the menu bar, click on the down arrow to open settings menu.
+- In the top right corner of the menu bar, click on the down arrow to open the settings menu.

 - Scroll down and click the ‘Switch to New Facebook’ option.

-- You will directed to a message which explains the features of Facebook’s new look.
+- You will be directed to a message which explains the features of Facebook’s new look.
 Click on ‘Next’ to proceed.

 - Two theme options will appear on the screen.
 Select either Light or Dark theme from here to switch.
-Note that Facebook website does not support automatic dark mode switching based on your global operating system setting.
+Note that the Facebook website does not support automatic dark mode switching based on your global operating system setting.

 Facebook new design

 Along with the new dark mode, Facebook has also gotten a new design after a long time.
 The company calls this new design as ‘fresh and simpler Facebook’.
-According to the company, the new design delivers better user experience with faster loading times and cleaner and larger fonts.
+According to the company, the new design delivers a better user experience with faster loading times and cleaner and larger fonts.

 Switch back to classic Facebook design